 - Over 24 months: Product-market fit erosion leads (22.3%), genuine price sensitivity is highest (12.8%)

 A company with high early churn needs to fix onboarding.
 A company with high late-tenure churn needs to address product evolution and ROI documentation.
 The benchmark rate looks the same; the retention intervention is completely different.
+The guide to interviewing churned customers effectively covers how to surface these mechanisms in practice.

 Teams that consistently outperform churn benchmarks share a common practice: they maintain a continuous understanding of the specific mechanisms driving departure in their customer base.
 They do not treat churn as a number to be tracked; they treat it as a signal to be decoded, with each departure containing information that — if captured and synthesized correctly — makes the next departure less likely.